Semantic-Org/Semantic-UI/README.md

 If you prefer to download the whole kit as a zip, it is so conveniently packaged.

     http://semantic-ui.com/build/semantic.zip

+### LESS Semantic UI

+More css-processing features are currently being added to help in the customizing and theming Semantic UI.
+This will be one of the core features additions for Semantic's first release version.

+### SASS/SCSS Semantic UI

+If you are looking for a SCSS/SASS port of Semantic for your rails projects check out doabit's [Semantic UI for SASS](https://github.com/doabit/semantic-ui-sass)

 ## The Specification